asa4a/archive-latihan/README.txt

-contains programs i've coded and exercises i've done on during the time span january 2023 - december 2023.
+contains programs i've coded and exercises i've done from january 2023 - december 2023. some of them may still be unfinished/have errors or bugs.